Has your German shepherd been going between your legs, and you’ve been wondering why so? And is it normal?

 Your German shepherd Is Developing Fear

 German shepherd may present fear in different ways, and one is by going between your legs.
-You will often note your dog has this behavior, either when around other animal or dogs or in a different environment.
-If you do your research, the dog may be having a bad memory of a certain negative scenario.
+You will often note your dog has this behavior, either when around other animal or dogs or in an unfamiliar environment.

 Other behaviors your dog may present with when it has the fear

 German shepherds are protective animals, and they thrive in packs.
 Consequently, they love guarding their owners, of which is it’s a trait they possess.

 Your dog will often portray such behavior when he perceives you are faced with danger.

 Your dog will also have this behavior if around other people or other dogs he perceives to be a threat.

 If you have been away for a long duration, your German shepherd may walk between your legs to grab your attention.
 Let’s say the dog has been crated the whole day, and he’s missed your presence; the first place the dog will go when you are standing may be between your legs as he waits for you to pet him.

 If so, make sure your dog gets enough of your presence every day by either playing fetch or walking for 10 minutes.